Qumode-Based Variational Quantum Eigensolver for Molecular Excited States: Applications

 Thus, the bosonic Hamiltonian $H_B$ of \Eq{\ref{eq: disp_qho_ham}} can be mapped to a class of $N_Q$-qubit Hamiltonians, defined according to \Eq{\ref{eq: disp_qho_ham_mapped_q2}} and \Eq{\ref{eq: disp_qho_ham_mapped_q3}} for $N_Q = 2$ and $N_Q = 3$, respectively.
 The Hamiltonians with higher $N_Q$ can be derived analogously.

 The mapped Hamiltonian $H_Q$, defined on a Fock basis of finite size $N_Q$, provides only an approximate representation of the original bosonic Hamiltonian $H_B$.
 As a result, the displaced states defined by \Eq{\ref{eq: disp_state}} are accurately represented by the ground and excited states of $H_Q$ only for sufficiently small values of the displacement parameter $\alpha$. \Fig{\ref{fig: disp_qho_en}} illustrates the accuracy of this approximation by showing the deviation between the exact expectation values of $H_Q$ and the energies obtained with the variational states that are possible to implement within the QSS-VQE approach.
-Clearly, \Fig{\ref{fig: disp_qho_en}} shows that $H_Q$, defined by \Eq{\ref{eq: disp_qho_ham_mapped_q3}} provides a very good approximation of the displaced ground (n=0) and excited-states (n = 1, 2), when $\alpha \leq 0.4$.
+Clearly, \Fig{\ref{fig: disp_qho_en}} shows that $H_Q$, defined by \Eq{\ref{eq: disp_qho_ham_mapped_q3}} provides a very good approximation of the displaced ground ($n=0$) and excited-states ($n = 1, 2$), when $\alpha \leq 0.4$.

-However, for a qubit-based implementation, this type of calculation can be particularly challenging.
-As shown in \Fig{\ref{fig: disp_qho_nq3_en_errors}}, the qubit-based SSVQE method based on a one-layer two-local ansatz exhibits significant deviations.
-Thus, the model Hamiltonians derived in this section illustrate a class of multi-qubit Hamiltonians $H_Q$ where qumode gates---implemented with the protocol described as part of the QSS-VQE approach---can demonstrate advantages over traditional qubit-based hybrid classical-quantum variational methods.
+However, for a qubit-based implementation, this type of calculation may not be straightforward, given a generic universal ansatz with shallow depth.
+As shown in \Fig{\ref{fig: disp_qho_nq3_en_errors}}, the qubit-based SSVQE method based on a one-layer TwoLocal ansatz exhibits significant deviations, even with a gradient-based BFGS optimizer and up to 300 iterations of optimizations.
+Thus, we show that there exists a class of multi-qubit Hamiltonians, for which a connection to oscillator algebra may be unknown, where trial ansatz circuits built from qumode unitaries can outperform qubit-based designs.
+This approach may also benefit inherently bosonic Hamiltonians that are classically difficult to treat, such as anharmonic vibrational systems~\cite{Barone2012anharmonic,Wang2022anharmonic}.